ydah/rubocop-rspec_rails/README.md

 [`lib/rubocop/cop/rspec_rails`](lib/rubocop/cop/rspec_rails), and contain
 examples/documentation.

-In your `.rubocop.yml`, you may treat the RSpec cops just like any other cop.
+In your `.rubocop.yml`, you may treat the RSpec Rails cops just like any other cop.
 For example:

 ```yaml